 In September 2014, our kids started elementary school and kindergarten while I started my first semester of PathwayConnect.
 The courses were simple: one academic class and one religion class for a total of five credits each semester.
 Plus, I got to meet with other local students once a week at a gathering.
 This year-long program allowed me to get back into the groove of school while still being a mother.

-For me, the biggest benefit PathwayConnect offers is the opportunity to enroll in the BYU-Idaho online degree program for a discounted price.
+For me, the biggest benefit PathwayConnect offers is the opportunity to enroll in the BYU-Idaho online degree program presented and coordinated through BYU-Pathway for a discounted price.
 I paid the same price per credit for my online degree as I did for my PathwayConnect certificate.
 Amazing, right?

 Online courses allowed for the flexibility to build my own school schedule